ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 - **Literal keys:** The keys in the pattern are taken as literal constants (not variables).
   Typically, they will be quoted strings (as above) or other hashable constants (like numbers or enum values).
   You cannot use a capture for a key name--that wouldn't make sense because a capture binds to a value, not a key.
-  (If you need to iterate or check arbitrary keys, pattern matching isn't the tool; you'd use normal dict methods in that case.)
+  (For iteration or checking arbitrary keys, pattern matching isn't the tool; use normal `dict` methods instead.)

 - **Value subpatterns:** For each key in the pattern, you provide a subpattern that will be matched against the value for that key.
   In `{"key": k}`, the subpattern is the capture `k` which matches any value and binds it.